Alastairsc/CITS4406-Assignment2/README.txt

 Open windows powershell, navigate to the directory containing the application.py file and run using
 	'python application.py *csv filename here*'.
 Where *csv filename here* is replaced with the path to the file you want to run.
+For example: to run the email.csv file found in csv_files in the program folder type
+    'python application.py csv_files\email.csv'

 If you don't want to list out the path to the file through typing you can drag and drop the file onto the terminal to paste its path in.

 ###Usage